AI For Basement Flood Calls

 Bad intake slows the first response

-Dispatch needs source, depth, affected area, whether water is still entering, power concerns, sewage or drain backup clues, photos if requested, and access before choosing the next step.
+Dispatch needs source, depth, affected area, whether water is still entering, power concerns, sewer or drain backup clues, photos if requested, access, and timing pressure before choosing the next step.

 What public data says about this buying behavior